British logistics in the Western Allied invasion of Germany: Planning

 The next major operation was Operation Plunder—the assault crossing of the Rhine.
 For this the British Second Army deployed 1,520 field and medium guns, and the US Ninth Army had 624 field and medium guns.
 They were respectively augmented by 1,891 and 1,446 anti-aircraft guns and anti-tank guns.
 Ammunition for the 25-pounders was based on 1,500 rounds per gun.
-In the three days preceding the assault, the three hundred and thirty six 25-pounders assigned to the XII Corps fired 225,061 rounds, the sixteen 4.5-inch guns fired 7,002 rounds, the one hundred and sixty 5.5-inch guns fired 69,607 rounds, the fifty two 155 mm howitzers fired 4,335 rounds, the sixteen 7.2-inch howitzer fired 3,964 rounds, and the two 8-inch howitzers 176 rounds.
-In addition, XII Corps employed 48 3.7-inch anti-aircraft guns in the ground role, and they fired 16,573 rounds.
+In the three days preceding the assault, the three hundred and thirty six 25-pounders assigned to the XII Corps fired 225,061 rounds, the sixteen 4.5-inch guns fired 7,002 rounds, the one hundred and sixty 5.5-inch guns fired 69,607 rounds, the fifty two 155 mm howitzers fired 4,335 rounds, the sixteen 7.2-inch howitzers fired 3,964 rounds, and the two 8-inch howitzers fired 176 rounds.
+Also, XII Corps employed forty-eight 3.7-inch anti-aircraft guns in the ground role, and they fired 16,573 rounds.
 Up to seven trains per day were required to move the ammunition from the advance base to the ammunition railheads at No. 10 Army Roadhead.
 Deliveries of ammunition averaged 4,700 LT per day, peaking at 9,150 LT on 25 March.
 A smoke screen concealed preparations on the west bank of the Rhine.
 Demands for smoke generators exhausted the available stocks and generators were taken from the anti-aircraft gun positions around Antwerp.

 A large force of engineer units was assembled for the operation: 37,000 British and Canadian engineers and pioneers, and 22,000 American engineers.
 Every available amphibious craft was collected.
-In addition to the storm boats, DUKWs, Buffaloes and Weasels, there were also amphibious DD tanks.
+As well as the storm boats, DUKWs, Buffaloes and Weasels, there were also amphibious DD tanks.
 The Royal Navy formed Force U, consisting of three squadrons, each with a flotilla of twelve Landing Craft Medium (LCM), and a flotilla of twelve Landing Craft, Vehicle, Personnel (LCVP), which were transported by road across Holland and Belgium to participate.
 When mounted on the proposed trailer, the 50 ft LCM was 15 ft high, which left only 3 in of clearance under some of the bridges they had to pass under between Antwerp and the staging area around Nijmegen.
-The base workshops built a prototype trailer that provided more clearance, and the Navy ordered 25 of them.
-Five days before the operation began, the Navy asked for 40 more, which were provided.
+The base workshops built a prototype trailer that provided more clearance, and the navy ordered 25 of them.
+Five days before the operation began, the navy asked for 40 more, which were provided.
 The Kangaroo armoured personnel carriers and the Buffalo tracked amphibious vehicles of the 79th Armoured Division were overhauled between January and March.